mlabbe/jfdi/readme.md

 # Copyright and Credit #

-Copyright &copy; 2016 Frogtoss Games, Inc.  File LICENSE covers all files in this repo.
+Copyright &copy; 2016 Frogtoss Games, Inc.  File [LICENSE](LICENSE) covers all files in this repo.

-JFDI by Michael Labbe.
+JFDI by Michael Labbe. <mike@frogtoss.com>

 ## Support ##